-IN VIEW of the foregoing Scripture testimony as to the object and purpose of our Lord's return we are prepared to recognize the great importance that logically attaches to the time as well as the signs or indications which mark the appearing and presence of earth's new King and the exercise of His power in the affairs of men.
+IN VIEW of the foregoing Scripture testimony as to the object and purpose of our Lord's return, we are prepared to recognize the great importance that logically attaches to the time as as well as the signs or indications which mark the appearing and presence of earth's new King and the exercise of His power in the affairs of men.

-Whatever the character of the watching, and whatever the thing to be looked for, there can be no question that the exhortation to watch for an event whose precise time is not stated implies that the watching ones will know when, the event does take place.
-Watch, because ye know not, in order that at the proper time ye may know, is the thought; and the intimation clearly is, that those who do not watch will not know; that the events which are to be known in due time to the Watchers will be recognized by them, and not recognized by others, at the time of accomplishment.
+The exhortation to watch for an event whose precise time is not stated implies that the watching ones will know when the event does take place.
+Watch, because ye know not, in order that at the proper time ye may know, is the thought; and the intimation clearly is, that those .who do not watch will not know; that the events which are to be known in due time to the Watchers will be recognized by them, and not recognized by others, at the time of accomplishment.

-This, the only logical interpretation of our Lord's exhortation, is fully corroborated by several of the Apostles.
-The Apostle Paul urges us, saying: "Yourselves know perfectly that the day of the Lord, so cometh as a thief in the night, and when they [the world, unbelievers], shall say, Peace and safety, then sudden destruction cometh upon them as travail upon a woman with child; and they shall not escape.
+The Apostle Paul urges us, saying: "Yourselves know perfectly that the day of the Lord so cometh as a thief in the night, and when they [the world, unbelievers] shall say, Peace and safety, then sudden destruction cometh upon them as travail upon a woman with child; and they shall not escape.
 But ye, brethren, are not in darkness, that that day should overtake you as a thief" (1 Thess.
-5:3, 4); because, being children of the light, ye brethren will be watching and be enlightened and taught of the Lord.
+5:2-4); because, being children of the light, ye brethren will be watching and be enlightened and taught of the Lord.
 The Apostle Peter suggests the means by which the Lord will teach us and inform us respecting our location upon the path of the just which shineth more and more unto the perfect day.
-He shows that it will not be by miraculous revelations, nor by dreams, but through the.
-Word of testimony, the Bible.
-He says, "We have a more sure word of prophecy, to which ye do well that ye take heed; as unto a light which shineth in a dark place, until the Day dawn and the Day-star arise in your hearts." -- 2 Pet.
+He shows that it will not be by miraculous revelations, nor by dreams, but through the Word of testimony, the Bible.
+He says, "We Gave a more sure word of prophecy, to which ye do well that ye take heed, as unto a light which shineth in a dark place, until the Day dawn and the Day-star arise in your hearts." - 2 Pet.
 1:19.